min2ha/ukwa-site/content/target/46015/index.en.md

   "subject": "Brexit"
 }

-# British Future: May’s repeal act will ensure that Parliament does vote on Brexit

 The announcement of the Great Repeal Bill means that those who wanted a Parliamentary vote on Brexit have won the argument – though this might now prove a somewhat bittersweet victory for those Remain campaigners who hoped that might provide a major impediment to leaving the EU.